PlabonKumarsaha/MachineLearning-DeepLearning/README.md

 2. Recommendation system
 3. Text classifier
 4. Multi class predictor
-5. Sklearn's naive bayes variants - GaussianNB, BernoulliNB, MultinomialNB
+5. Sklearn's naive bayes variants - GaussianNB, BernoulliNB, MultinomialNB(skip this if there is any negative value in any row)